 Employees appointed to a position as a result of a layoff action will have their salary determined as follows:

 A. Transfer or Bump

-An employee who accepts a transfer or bumps to another position within his/her current job classification will retain his/her current salary.
+An employee who accepts a transfer or bumps to another position within their current job classification will retain their current salary.